chipjacks/chipjacks.github.io/_posts/2013-12-28-lance-armstrong.markdown

 categories: posts
 ---

 I still believe in Lance Armstrong.

 This article isn’t really even about Lance Armstrong though; it’s more about second chances, about believing in people even when they make terrible mistakes.
 Because we’ve all made mistakes, and lots of them.
 Maybe you haven’t been cheating and making millions of dollars off of it, but if you think that makes you a better person then Lance Armstrong this article is going to challenge you to reconsider.

 What kind of mistakes have you made in your life?
 Personally, most of the mistakes I’ve made in the past seem pretty inevitable.
 Like the time at recess in 2nd grade when I beat up a kid because my friend told me to.
 Seems ridiculous now, but at the time I’d been watching some violent movies and hanging around some violent friends and it seemed like the right thing to do.
 My environment had twisted my morals.

 The mistakes Lance Armstrong has made are a long shot from beating someone up in 2nd grade.
 As a grown man, he has a responsibility to build and maintain strong moral principles, and he should be held accountable for his actions.
-But the circumstances he was under are also a lot more severe then the circumstances I was under in 2nd grade.
+But the circumstances he was under are also a lot more severe than the circumstances I was under in 2nd grade.
 Imagine going to recess and having everyone just beating each other up.
 Yeah sure it’s against the rules, but the recess duty isn’t paying attention or doing anything about it.
 Plus, the people who beat the most people up are getting rewarded with popularity and even some cash prizes!
 Maybe you’ve been raised in a strict anti-violence household and you’ll manage to abstain, but the kids who love to roughhouse are going to have a lot of trouble convincing themselves to stay out of it.

-Just try and put yourself in Lance Armstrong’s shoes for a minute.
+Try and put yourself in Lance Armstrong’s shoes for a minute.
 You’re an extremely driven young man, determined to prove yourself.
-You’re also insanely competitive, you would probably be willing to saw your kneecap off with a rusty butter knife if you thought that would help your chances of winning.
+You’re also insanely competitive and you would be willing to saw your kneecaps off with a rusty butter knife if you thought that would improve your chances of winning.
 So you’re working your ass off to be successful as a professional cyclist, but one day you find yourself in an environment where all the successful people are doping.
 What are you going to do?
-This is precisely the situation Levi Leipheimer found himself in, which he stated when he publicly confessed to doping:
+This is precisely the situation Levi Leipheimer found himself in, which he talked about when he publicly confessed to
+doping:

 <blockquote>
 <p>